Gr3ytrac3/Gr3ytrac3/README.md

 This is about what it actually costs to build something real.
 The doubt that comes before the breakthrough.
 The long sessions where nothing works.
 The strange feeling of loving a craft that constantly humbles you.

-I write, document and share ecause I want you to see yourself in here somewhere.
+I write, document and share because I want you to see yourself in here somewhere.
 Not the polished version of someone who already made it — the honest version of someone still in the middle of it, choosing to keep going anyway.
 Whatever you are building, you are not as far behind as you think.

 ```